gmx-io/gmx-synthetics/README.md

 - Token airdrops may occur to the accounts of GM token holders, integrating contracts holding GM tokens must be able to claim these tokens otherwise the tokens would be locked, the exact implementation for this will vary depending on the integrating contract, one possibility is to allow claiming of tokens that are not market tokens, this can be checked using the `Keys.MARKET_LIST` value

-- In case of downtime of the blockchain or oracle, orders may be executed at significantly different prices or may not execute if the order's acceptable price cannot be fulfilled

-- Swaps for decrease orders may not be successful, this could result in two output tokens, one output in the collateral token and another in the profit token

 - ETH transfers are sent with NATIVE_TOKEN_TRANSFER_GAS_LIMIT for the gas limit, if the transfer fails due to insufficient gas or other errors, the ETH is send as WETH instead

 - Accounts may receive ETH for ADLs / liquidations, if the account cannot receive ETH then WETH would be sent instead

-- If profit is capped due to MAX_PNL_FACTOR_FOR_TRADERS, the percentage of profit paid out to traders may differ depending on the ordering of when positions are decreased / closed since the cap is re-calculated based on the current state of the pool

-- Positive price impact may be capped by configuration and the amount of tokens in the impact pools
+- Positive price impact is capped by the amount of tokens in the impact pools and based on configured values

-- Negative price impact may be capped by configuration
+- Negative price impact may be capped by configured values

 - If negative price impact is capped, the additional amount would be kept in the claimable collateral pool, this needs to be manually claimed using the ExchangeRouter.claimCollateral function